Amita Health Adventist Medical Center Glen Oaks Ratings & Violations

 Bloodstream and Central Line Bloodstream Infection Rate

 The state of Illinois monitors every health care facility for their Clostridium difficile infections and Methicillin-resistant Staphylococcus aureus infection incident rates through the Standardized Infection Ratio (SIR) database.
 For the year 2015, the Medical Center’s bloodstream infection rates included:

-- One infection out of 1066 Central-Line Days involving central line-associated bloodstream infections in the adult surgical/medical intensive care unit.
+- Zero infections out of 906 Central-Line Days involving central line-associated bloodstream infections in the adult surgical/medical intensive care unit.

 The state of Illinois through their Department of Public Health measures patient safety concerns and potential in-hospital complications along with adverse events that occur after procedures and surgeries.
 This information is monitored by the Agency for Healthcare Research and Quality (AHRQ).
 Current patient safety concerns at this Medical Center for the year 2015 include:

 - Lung Embolism and DVT – 5.28 per 1000 or 2 of 388 Patients in a risk-adjusted rate involving postoperative lung embolism or deep vein thrombosis (clotting).
 This incident rate is nearly identical compared to the statewide averages of 5.62 per 1000 patients.
 (Not statistically better/worse for the 2017 year).

 - Accidental Puncturing Lacerations – 1.65 per 1000 or 2 of 4965 Patients in a risk-adjusted rate involving accidental puncturing lacerations.
 This incident rate is nearly identical compared to the statewide averages of 1.45 per 1000 patients.
 (Not statistically better/worse for the 2017 year).